Hacking the Racial Binary: Design Provocations for Identity and Shame

 What It Is

 Hacking the Racial Binary: Design Provocations for Identity and Shame focuses on identity crisis as a key form of oppression that Asian communities experience in America.
-Since the 1960s, Asian Americans have been labeled as the “model minority.”
-While they have benefitted from this almost-white status, they have also suffered: in order to be accepted in the mainstream American culture, they had to efface the markers of their cultural heritage.
-My year-long thesis culminated in a suite of design offerings, including a workshop, an app, a service, a 3D product, and experience design that sought to challenge this status quo, by empowering immigrants of color to show their cultural heritage in their day-to-day lives.
+Since the 1960s, Asian Americans have been labeled the ‘model minority.’
+While they have benefitted from this almost-white status, they have also suffered: in order to be accepted in mainstream American culture, many Asian Americans had to efface the markers of their cultural heritage.
+My year-long thesis culminated in a suite of design explorations.
+I expressed my research and findings through workshops, apps, services, industrial design, and experience design.
+These speculative projects sought to challenge the status quo by empowering immigrants of color to more freely express their heritage.

 What’s the “Model Minority”?

-Since the 60s, the rhetoric of hardworking Asians achieving success has wrongly been used to condemn black Americans, ignoring the institutionalized racism and discrimination that black Americans have faced, and foolishly claiming that their plight is because of laziness.
-As the historian Ellen Wu claims, Asians were especially prone to whitewashing as they became the “model minority” in America, where their supposed “self-reliance, valorization of family, reverence for education, and political moderation” became the basis for differentiating them from black Americans during the civil rights era, assigning them to the “almost white” status.
+The stereotype of the successful, hardworking Asian may at first seem complimentary.
+However, this myth is frequently advanced to falsely illustrate a contrast with black Americans, ignoring the institutionalized racism and discrimination that black Americans have faced, and foolishly attributing their struggles to laziness.
+As the historian Ellen Wu observed, Asians became especially prone to ‘whitewashing’ after they were labeled a ‘model minority’ in the 60s America.
+Their supposed “self-reliance, valorization of family, reverence for education, and political moderation” became the basis by which they were differentiated from black Americans during the civil rights era.

 My Point of View